-- 6.1.1.
-Coordinate market research on public programs and special events, educational exhibits and public information preferences. - 6.1.2.
-Send targeted promotion to residents who have recently moved to or within Lake County. - 6.1.3.
-Maximize public information and cross-promotion opportunities at District facilities and events, and among current visitors and program participants. - 6.1.4.
-Enhance District website, grow the District's email lists and continue to expand targeted email promotion, and use other new media technologies to improve marketing, advertising and promotional capabilities, and continue to reduce the number of printed materials used by the District where possible.
+- 6.1 Coordinate market research on public programs and special events, educational exhibits and public information preferences. - 6.2 Send targeted promotion to residents who have recently moved to or within Lake County. - 6.3 Maximize public information and cross-promotion opportunities at District facilities and events, and among current visitors and program participants.

+6.1.1.6.4 Utilize the Enhance-District website and programming to, grow the District's email lists and continue to expand targeted email promotion, and use other new media technologies to improve marketing, advertising and promotional capabilities, and continue to reduce the number of printed materials used by the District where possible.